apnadkarni/blt/doc/vector.rst

   are removed.

 **blt::vector expr** *exprString*
-  All binary operators take vectors as operands (remember that numbers are treated as one-point vectors).
+  All binary operators take vectors as operands (numbers are treated as one-point vectors).
 The exact action of binary operators depends upon the length of the second operand.
-If the second operand has only one point, then each element of the first vector operand is computed by that value.
-For example, the expression "x * 2" multiples all elements of the vector x by 2.
+If the second operand has only one point, then each element of the first *vector* operand is computed by that value.
+For example, the expression "x * 2" multiples all elements of the *vector* x by 2.
 If the second operand has more than one point, both operands must be the same length.
 Each pair of corresponding elements are computed.
 So "x + y" adds the the first points of x and y together, the second, and so on.